 Bleeding: A few people suffer from more serious bleeding.
 Call your doctor if this happens.

 You should also call your doctor if you:

 - have bright red blood or clots of tissue in your urine

 - are unable to void, even though you feel the need

 - have persistent stomach pain

-If you had a biopsy, you’ll need time to heal.
+If you had a biopsy done, you’ll need time to heal.
 Avoid heavy lifting for the next two weeks.
 Ask your doctor when it’s safe to have sexual intercourse.